-Roadway improvements: The roadway improvements are public road improvements including construction, excavations, concrete, reinforcing steel, asphalt, lime, sidewalks, signs, lighting fixtures, streetscaping, ROW grading, erosion control, and public walkway widening benefitting the entire District.
+Roadway improvements: The roadway improvements are public road improvements including construction, excavations, concrete, reinforcing steel, asphalt, lime, sidewalks, signs, and lighting benefitting the entire District.
 The roadway improvements will be designed and constructed in accordance with City standards and specifications and will be owned and operated by the City.

-Water distribution system improvements: The water improvements include water mains, trench excavation and embedment, dewatering, trench safety, PVC piping, bore, valves, ground storage, pumps, fire hydrants, thrust restraint devices, service connections, and testing benefitting the entire District.
-The water improvements will be designed and constructed in accordance with City and Texas Commission on Environmental Quality ("TCEQ") standards and specifications and will be owned and operated by the City.
+Water distribution system improvements: The water improvements include water mains, trench excavation and embedment, dewatering, trench safety, pVC piping, bore, valves, ground storage, pumps, fire hydrants, thrust restraint devices, service connections, and testing benefitting the entire District.
+The water improvements will be designed and constructed in accordance with City and TCEQ standards and specifications and will be owned and operated by the City.